nus-cs2103-AY2223S2/ip/docs/README.md

 # User Guide

-Duke helps you keep track of our tasks so that you don't have to.
+Grand Duke helps you keep track of our tasks so that you don't have to.

 ## Features